 Don’t forget to protect your camera, too.
 Investing in a waterproof cover will mean you don’t have to worry about rain or snow ruining your equipment, so you can just get on with it and shoot.

 Winter brings it’s own gear-related challenges as well.
 The cold weather drains batteries faster than usual, so take some extra fully-charged batteries and try to keep them warm until you need them.

-A lens hood and polarizer can be helpful for dealing with extra glare that can reflect off of the snow and ice.
+A lens hood and polarizer can help deal with an extra glare that can reflect off of the snow and ice.

-It’s also a good idea to have some towels for drying off year camera when you come indoors or back to your car.
+It’s also a good idea to have some towels for drying off your camera when you come indoors or back to your car.